lkodinsson/MARS/Fantasy/Skills.md

 ### Enchantment

-Enchanters modify and empower.
 Enchanting is the process of using magic to alter how things function, or improve how they function.
-This type of magic can be used on both objects and people.
+This type of magic can be used on both objects and people, and usually results in effects that appear obviously supernatural.

 ### Evocation

 Evokers are normally known for one simple thing: destruction.
-It is true that evocation is a direct means to accessing destruction forces, but it can also be used to motivate and inspire.
+It is true that evocation is a direct means to accessing destructive forces, but it can also be used to motivate and inspire.
 Evocation is really about activating deep emotions with the power of magic.

+### Transmutation

+Transmuters can change one thing into something else, or repair what is broken.
+Transmutation focuses on the alteration of physical things, and does not necessarily provide results that one would assume are of a magical nature.

 ## Craft (INT)